 - Instead of the actual message, the recipient gets a message containing an Unlock message button.
 Clicking that button brings you to an Unlock message box where you can enter the password, then click Read message.

-Searching in Proton Mail
+Searching your messages in Proton Mail

 Proton Mail allows you to search your messages, even though they are encrypted.
 If you are using a paid version of Proton Mail, you can create and search an encrypted index of your messages in the web client.